-- 1. they qualify for the 500-man day exemption under the Fair Labor Standards Act (please review FLSA section for explanation of 500-man day requirement); or - 2. individuals or immediate family members engage in farm labor contracting activities on behalf of their exclusively owned and operated operation.
+- 1. they qualify for the 500-man day exemption under the Fair Labor Standards Act; or - 2. individuals or immediate family members engage in farm labor contracting activities on behalf of their exclusively owned and operated operation.

 Farm labor contractors and each of their employees who will be performing farm labor contractor activities must obtain a certificate of registration from the U.S. Department of Labor before they can start farm labor contracting activities.
 A farm labor contractor is any person, other than an agricultural employer, an agricultural association, or an employee of an agricultural employer or agricultural association, who, for any money or other valuable consideration paid or promised to be paid, recruits, solicits, hires, employs, furnishes, or transports any migrant or seasonal agricultural worker.